hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 ### So coming to concrete problem

-We are mainly going to be cocerned about the *How* question here.
+We are mainly going to be concerned about the *How* question here.
 We are going to make use of [pandas](http://pandas.pydata.org/) features to achieve the stuff we are trying to arrive.
 So at a high level, the idea is - A pandas `Panel` that has got a list of 'stocks' as `items` and we have each `item` which has historical data as a `DataFrame` with date as `index` and 'OHLC' as columns.
 Since our focus is not on so much on *What* questions to ask, we will take a simple criterion which is stock having a positive close ie. last close is higher than previous close. ie. to put simplistically - `DataFrame.iloc[-1] > DataFraome.iloc[-2]`.

-The first solution that I came up with based on List Comprehensins -
+The first solution that I came up with based on List Comprehension -

 ```python
 pan = pd.Panel(scripdata_dict)